 Pregnancy and breastfeeding while taking Mounjaro

 It’s not known whether Mounjaro is safe to use during pregnancy.
-Studies have not been done on pregnant people using Mounjaro.
+Studies have not been conducted with pregnant people using Mounjaro.
 Let your doctor know if you’re pregnant or planning to become pregnant before starting this drug.
 They may recommend a different treatment option for you.

-It’s not known whether Mounjaro passes into breast milk or what effect it would have on a breastfed child.
-Before you start Mounjaro treatment, talk with your doctor if you’re breastfeeding or planning to do so.
-They’ll discuss with you safe ways to feed your child.
+It’s not known whether Mounjaro passes into breast milk or what effect it might have on a breastfed child.
+Before starting Mounjaro treatment, talk with your doctor if you’re breastfeeding or planning to do so.
+They’ll talk with you about safe ways to feed your child.

 Many of Mounjaro’s common side effects are mild and go away on their own after a few days or weeks.
 But some people may have serious side effects from this medication.
 It’s important to talk with your doctor before starting Mounjaro treatment.
 They can answer questions you have about what to expect from this drug.